zaranip/Chicago-Trading-Competition-2024/README.md

 3. **Position Sizing**: The strategy employed a passive-aggressive approach to position sizing.
 When an entry signal was triggered, the strategy took a passive position, allocating a portion of the portfolio to the asset.
 If the price continued to deviate from the mean, the strategy aggressively increased the position size, capitalizing on the expected mean reversion.

 #### Other Implemented Strategies
-We implemented 9 different strategies to test on the training data.
+We implemented 9 strategies (besides PAMR) to test on the training data.
 Related graphs and results of these experiments can be found in the case_2 -> testing_metrics folder.
 1. Heterogeneous multiple population particle swarm optimization algorithm (HMPPSO.py): https://ieeexplore.ieee.org/document/7257025
 2. Mean-Variance Optimization (mvo.py): Industry-standard method for optimizing risk and return
 3. Genetic Algorithm 1 (oh_genetic.py): https://www.sciencedirect.com/science/article/abs/pii/S1568494617305240